darshpatel1052/Askify/SECURITY.md

 # API Keys and Security Guide

-This document provides guidance on how to handle API keys and sensitive information securely in the Paperwise project.
+This document provides guidance on how to handle API keys and sensitive information securely in the Askify project.

 ## Never commit API keys to version control